sivakov512/python-markdown-full-yaml-metadata/README.md

 ## Python versions compatibility

-This plugin tested with python versions 3.4, 3.5, 3.6 and 3.7.
+This plugin tested with python versions 3.6 and 3.7.

-For python 3.4 you must install [typing](https://pypi.python.org/pypi/typing)